PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 If more than one image is selected the checkbox "cover" disappears

 - **Add a feature**: Drop-down with all features.
 If you have not yet selected a feature, the “pre-defined value” drop-down is disabled and the “customized value” field should be also disabled (currently it’s not).
 When you select a feature, both fields (pre-defined & customized value) are enabled.
+The features and the associated values are displayed in product details tab of the front-office.

 - **Feature pre-defined value**: Drop-down with all compositions of the selected feature.
 If you select a pre-defined value, the customized value should be disabled because a feature can’t have both.
 When you add a feature with a pre-defined value, it’s added in all languages enabled.